butla/portfolio/demo-projects/python-backend/README.md

 - application architecture inspired by clean code, TODO explain
 - running the application container in Docker, with a real database running beside it
 - tests:
-  - integrated and external (functional / end-to-end) tests with Docker Compose
+  - integrated and external (functional / end-to-end) tests with Docker Compose.
+Only unit tests can be run with `pytest "not external and not integrated"`
   - test naming, they are closed to code, easy to find, but they're are omitted from the final app build to not bloat the image. tests foldeer close to testing
   - tests are omitted from the Docker file with .dockerignore